foo-dogsquared/website/_posts/2019-04-30-developing-projects-with-free-resources.md

 Git is my go-to version control software.
 It is nice to work with and it has ton of free services that are integrated with it.
 Despite it's mostly used for software projects, it can be useful for non-software stuff though better solutions exist.

+### Other tools
+Well, here's a list of tools that deserves an honorable mention:

+- [Asciidoctor](https://asciidoctor.org/) &mdash; A free and open source text processor for [Asciidoc](https://asciidoctor.org/docs/what-is-asciidoc/), a lightweight text formatting language similar to [Markdown](https://daringfireball.net/projects/markdown).
+Unlike Markdown, the scope of Asciidoc is much higher that it enables you to create an entire book with complete features using only the vanilla syntax of Asciidoc.
+I think this is a solid alternative to Markdown with more out-of-the-box features and it is standardized so we won't have to worry more on using a particular Markdown flavor.
+I recommend to get started with [the docs](https://asciidoctor.org/docs/), there's seriously a ton of stuff to be explored here.
+- [Kile](https://kile.sourceforge.io/) &mdash; My most recent tool in my belt.
+It's an IDE (or rather integrated writing environment?
+IWE?) for writing [LaTeX](https://www.latex-project.org/) documents.
+I've recently made my technical notes into LaTeX documents and it is amazing so far.
+I haven't tried all of the features yet but I can see continuing to write notes with it and find a way on how to publish them on the web painlessly.
+- [Make](https://www.gnu.org/software/make/manual/make.html) &mdash; A cross-platform free and open source automation tool usually used for software projects.
+If you're not familiar with it and want to try and experiment with it, you can [refer to this article](https://opensource.com/article/18/8/what-how-makefile) to get started.
+- [Pandoc](https://pandoc.org/) &mdash; A cross-platform free and open source universal document converter for various file formats and even your own formats.
+It supports major writing file formats like LaTeX, HTML, Asciidoc, Markdown (along with other flavors), and Textile.
+From there, you can convert one file from another with PDF, EPUB, and other file formats.
+- [Octave](https://www.gnu.org/software/octave/) &mdash; A free and open source computational environment made by [GNU Software](https://www.gnu.org/) so you know it's good stuff.
+It mostly serve as an alternative to [MATLAB](https://www.mathworks.com/products/matlab.html) for me.
+Speaking of MATLAB, it's also mostly (READ: mostly) compatible with MATLAB syntax so you don't have to do a full-on porting of the computations (if there's any).
+I mostly use this just for the more complex mathematical graphics though I may use LaTeX or maybe [Asymptote](http://asymptote.sourceforge.net/) for the later notes.
+- [TiddlyWiki](https://tiddlywiki.com/) &mdash; A single-file personal wiki made in JavaScript with the one file being an HTML file.
+This is absolutely one of the most fascinating projects I've ever seen out there.
+Not only that it's quite cool on the programming aspect but also on the note-taking aspect.
+It features a wiki that is both portable and distributable for you and your readers.
+You can also customize your TiddlyWiki at your own whim to its appearances and its function by creating plugins.
+With all of those features, I think this is a perfect platform to share my notes without much hassle.

+## Publishing my project
+If you want your project to be available for the whole world to see, you have available free options that lets you do that.
+Starting with...

 ### [GitHub](https://github.com/)
 When you want to share your project with the world for everyone to see, you need a server to do that.
 Fortunately, there are free services that does exactly that.
 Enter GitHub.